 This research was partially funded by Fulbright Senior Scholar Award and US-Israel Education Commission and the Summer Undergraduate Research Experience at Mount Saint Mary College.
 Acknowledgements: Nina Rabinowitz, Chantell Melgarejo, Mikaela Burch, Eliana Yashgur.

-Corresponding author’s contact info: Talya Miron-Shatz, talyam@ono.ac.il
+Correspondence concerning this article should be addressed to Talya Miron-Shatz, Ono Academic College, 104 Zahal St. Kiryat Ono, 55000, Israel.

+Email: talyam@ono.ac.il

 Abstract

 Objective: Supportive interactions with healthcare providers in childbirth correlate positively with postpartum emotional wellbeing, and vice versa for non-supportive ones.
-We aimed to determine what women in unplanned cesarean deliveries (UPCD), vaginal deliveries (VD), and planned cesarean deliveries (PCD) cherish and lack the most.
+We aimed to determine what support women in unplanned cesarean deliveries (UPCD), vaginal deliveries (VD), and planned cesarean deliveries (PCD) cherish and lack the most.

 Methods: In Study 1, 227 primiparous UPCD women described their moments of feeling most and least supported during delivery.
 In Study 2, a second sample of primiparous women (206 UPCD, 61 PCD, and 161 VD) responded to predetermined questions regarding support, based on Study 1.

 Results: In Study 1, the most-supportive moments involved emotional support, decisional inclusion, and providing information.
 The least-supportive moments involved lack of decisional inclusion and lack of emotional support.
 In Study 2, women, regardless of delivery mode, characterized their most supported moments similarly: adequate provision of information, decisional inclusion, and emotional support.
-Their least supported moments involved being excluded from decision making about their care, lack of emotional support and lack of general support. % who could or couldn’t identify??
+Lack of support was felt more by UPCD women, and those moments were more likely to be characterized as being excluded from decision making about their care and lacking emotional support.

 Conclusions: Women in all childbirth delivery modes appreciate useful information, decisional inclusion, and emotional support.
 Women with UPCDs are less likely to feel their emotional support needs are met.
 By taking time to inform women, include them in medical care decisions, and support them emotionally (and in UPCD, to empathize with changes in plans), we can prevent women from enduring negative birth experiences.